• Skip to primary navigation

 • Make sure the chickpeas are drained and (especially if using canned to rid excess sodium) and blot with a paper towel.

-• Place the chickpeas in a large bowl and proceed to sprinkle on the coconut oil, curry powder, parsley, chilli and pink salt.
+• Place the chickpeas in a large bowl and proceed to sprinkle on the lime juice, curry powder, paprika, parsley, scotch bonnet pepper powder and pink salt.

 • Use a spoon to evenly combine the herb and spices so each chickpeas is coated.

 • Pour the chickpeas into the air fryer basket and shake so it's not over crowded.
-You may need to work in batch depending on the size of your unit.
+You may need to work in batches depending on the size of your unit.

-• Stop the fryer and shake a few time throughout the stated cooking time (I did this twice).
+• Stop the fryer and shake a few times throughout the stated cooking time (I did this twice).

 • Serve accordingly